 Depending on the season, do a tour to see whales or turtles.

 Yes, we are open to camping.
-Bring your own tent or hammock and put it up, or rent ours.
-You are still welcome to use our kitchen and bathroom facilities.
+Bring your own tent or hammock and other camping euipment.
+We don't rent camping-gear, mattresses or sheets to campers.

 Yes, our local guy Alex gives great, professional lessons.
 He speaks both English and Spanish perfectly, is very flexible and always available.
 He also offers the cheapest prices along the beach.